November/December 2017, [Volume 26, Issue 9]

 The first article in this series discussed reasons why leading organizations should encourage project teams to exchange insights and experiences as part of a comprehensive knowledge transfer strategy.
 Next, we explore the role that virtual communities and networks play in facilitating cross-project collaboration and learning.

-Perspective on knowledge: Local values of a global net
+Local values of a global net

 Even in regressive regimes that block sites and ideas, Internet apps are implicitly showing people the value of the free—or at least relatively free—flow of information.